vippsas/mssql-changefeed/README.md

 ```
 To consume the feed, the maximum `ulid` returned should be stored and used as `@cursor` in the next
 iteration.
 The `changefeed.read_feed:*` procedure will first attempt
-to read from `changefeed.feed:*` (which you should never insert into directly).
-If there are no results, it will process the
+to read from `changefeed.feed:*`.
+If there are no new entries, it will process the
 `changefeed.outbox:*` table, assign ULIDs, and both write the rows
 to `changefeed.feed:*` for future lookups as well as returning them.

+You should not insert into `changefeed.feed:*` directly, unless if you are
+backfilling old data.
+Such data inserted manually into the feed will not be
+seen by currently active consumers reading from the head of the feed.
+Never
+insert near the head of `changefeed.feed:*` as you risk triggering race conditions.

 ### Serializing writers